DreadBoy/the-great-awakening/source/items/cosmic_cubes.md

 Weird cubes of unknown origin and weird powers.
 Every cube looks different and gives the holder different powers.

-Creature that holds the cube in its hand(s) directly with its skin is "the holder" and can perform the abilities of the cube.
+Creature that holds the cube in its bare hand(s) is "the holder" and can perform the abilities of the cube.
 There can only be one holder.
-If second person grabs the cube, he does not get the effect until first person lets go.
+If second person grabs the cube, he/she does not get the effect until first person lets go.

 Spells cast via cube have DC 15 and +7 to hit.
 Their cooldowns are tied to the cube, not to the holder.
 Any cast spells via cube dispell themselves when caster looses contact with the cube or becomes unconscious